Installation Instructions for iHR and ISS

 http://iHRsoftware.com/FTP/iHRSetup.exe (16M)

 The installer will open.
-Click Advanced Server Installation.
+Click Server Installation.

 IMPORTANT!
 With the No SQL Server installation, append \IHR to the server's name when the system prompts you for the name of the database server.
 If your server were named MyServer then you would enter MyServer\IHR